The Irascibles: The legacy of the polemic

 The subsequent Life article did more than provide the public with an image of the group, looking more "like bankers" than irascible.
 It placed the picture larger and before the pictures of the Metropolitans competition winning art works.
 It also reiterated the word advanced, echoing the Madison Avenue advertising speak of the day.
 The picture caption also referred to the protest as in keeping with avant-garde tradition, mentioning the Salon des Refusés of 1863 and the Ashcan School.

-Irving Sandler, a historian of the New York School and Abstract Expressionism wrote that the Leen photograph "has become the image whereby we invision the artists who achieved the triumph of American painting".
+Irving Sandler, a historian of the New York School and Abstract Expressionism wrote that the Leen photograph "has become the image whereby we envision the artists who achieved the triumph of American painting".

 The artists' discomfort with being labelled, individually or as a group, was clear.
 At the end of the three-day symposium at Studio 35 in 1950, Alfred Barr challenged the group to name themselves, to which de Kooning responded: "it is disastrous to name ourselves".
 Pollock, on his part, refused to sign the Times letter unless it was clear that they were not a group; it is noteworthy that he did not.

 Already in 1951, relationships had deteriorated enough for Pollock, Newman, Still and Rothko to approach Betty Parsons with the idea of showing them exclusively, effectively leaving their erstwhile colleagues to fend for themselves.
 She declined the offer.
 Over the following three years Pollock, Still and Rothko moved to the Sidney Janis Gallery.
 After the failure of fellow artists to defend his show at Betty Parsons in 1951 and not being included in the 1952 Fifteen Americans show at the Museum of Modern Art, Newman did not show in New York again until 1959.

 In 1954, Ad Reinhardt engaged in a public ridiculing of Rothko, Newman, de Kooning, Gottlieb and Still, resulting in Newman suing him for libel.
 Clyfford Still repudiated Mark Rothko for "living an evil, an untrue life".
 "It all went from love to hate in four years", Betty Parsons recalled in 1975.

 Nina Leen's 1951 Life photograph has become the touchstone for canonical lists of the New York School.
 Irving Sandler used it as the frontispiece and rear dust jacket photograph of his The Triumph of American Painting: A History of Abstract Expressionism, published in 1970.
 This book defined Abstract Expressionism for a generation of scholars.